-But this chronological amnesia does not just impede our understanding and research.
-Chronological amnesia impedes our understanding of culture, history, and undermines anthropological pleas for tolerance.
+But this chronological amnesia does not just impede our academic research.
+Chronological amnesia impedes our collective understanding of culture and history.
+It undermines anthropological pleas for tolerance.
 Michael Wesch’s wonderful video-syllabus introduction to Cultural Anthropology is an eloquent appeal; but it is undermined if we don’t tell the story correctly.
 This US-centric and North Atlantic amnesia erases the crucial contribution of many others from the history and creation of The West.
 Rather than the central actors they were and are, other peoples appear as insoluble puzzles.
 If they are puzzles, then this sets the stage for culturalist explanations which ultimately reproduce a softer version of hierarchical ethnocentrism.

 Updates and Resources